-- 2.1 Consider acceptance of the following items that reflect the direction to be taken in advancing the Project through the next stage of development: - a.
-Consider approval of the final report titled "Sites Project Value Planning Alternatives Appraisal Report, dated April 13, 2020" and the recommendations presented within and a recommendation to the Sites Project Authority to approve the final report titled "Sites Project Value Planning Alternatives Appraisal Report, April 13, 2020" and the recommendations presented within.
-(Attachment 2-1.a A) - b.
-Consider approval of the work plan with a period of performance of September 1, 2020 to December 31, 2021 for the following uses: Planning cash call timing for participating agencies, Producing a draft Exhibit A, "Amendment 2 Work Plan", to the Second Amendment to 2019 Reservoir Project Agreement and Developing consultant task orders for the next stage of project development.
+- 2.1 Recommend acceptance of the following items that reflect the direction to be taken in advancing the Project through the next stage of development: - a.
+Approve the final report titled "Sites Project Value Planning Alternatives Appraisal Report, dated April 13, 2020" and the recommendations presented within and A recommendation to the Sites Project Authority to approve the final report titled "Sites Project Value Planning Alternatives Appraisal Report, April 13, 2020" and the recommendations presented within (Attachment 2-1.a A) - b.
+Approve the work plan with a period of performance of September 1, 2020 to December 31, 2021 for the following uses: Planning cash call timing for participating agencies, Producing a draft Exhibit A, "Amendment 2 Work Plan", to the Second Amendment to 2019 Reservoir Project Agreement and Developing consultant task orders for the next stage of project development.
 (Attachment 2-1.b A) - c.
-Consider approval of the draft Second Amendment to the 2019 Reservoir Project Agreement.
+Approve the draft Second Amendment to the 2019 Reservoir Project Agreement.
 (Attachment 2-1.c A) - d.
-Consider direction for staff to revise and recirculate a Draft Environmental Impact Report (EIR) to analyze the environmental effects of the options identified in the Final Sites Project Value Planning Alternatives Appraisal Report dated April 13, 2020 (Report), including VP7.
-(Attachment 2-1.d A) - 2.2 Consider approval of the Sites Project message platform which has been incorporated into informational materials describing the results of the value planning effort and the proposed work plan and will be used for communicating the Project to all audiences.
-(Attachments 2-2 A, B, C & D)

-2.3 Consider acceptance of the following actions by the Authority Board relative to the approved Organization Assessment (OA) Report as follows:

-- a.
-Consider acceptance of the plan and schedule for addressing the report findings and recommendations.
+Direct staff to revise and recirculate a Draft Environmental Impact Report (EIR) to analyze the environmental effects of the options identified in the Final Sites Project Value Planning Alternatives Appraisal Report dated April 13, 2020 (Report), including VP7.
+(Attachment 2-1.d A) - 2.2 Approve the Sites Project message platform which has been incorporated into informational materials describing the results of the value planning effort and the proposed work plan and will be used for communicating the Project to all audiences.
+(Attachments 2-2 A, B, C & D) - 2.3 Recommend that the following actions by the Authority Board relative to the approved Organization Assessment (OA) Report as follows: - a.
+Accept the plan and schedule for addressing the report findings and recommendations.
 (Attachment 2-3 A) - b.
-Consider concurrence with the scope, schedule and budget for strategic planning facilitation services.
+Concur with the scope, schedule and budget for strategic planning facilitation services.
 (Attachment 2-3 B) - c.
-Consider approval to release a Request for Proposals for strategic planning facilitation services.

-3. Discussion and Information Items:

-- 3.1 Review and comment on the letter received from participating member Wheeler Ridge-Maricopa Water Storage District (Wheeler Ridge) requesting a broad water right place of use commitment from the Project.
-(Attachment 3-1 A & B) - 3.2 Review and comment on status of the Service Area G Real Estate contract. - 4.
-Reports:
+Approve release of a Request for Proposals for strategic planning facilitation services. - 3.
+Discussion and Information Items: Approximate start time 11:10 am - 3.1 Review and comment on the letter received from participating member Wheeler Ridge-Maricopa Water Storage District (Wheeler Ridge) requesting a broad water right place of use commitment from the Project.
+(Attachment 3-1 A & B) - 3.2 Review and comment on status of the Service Area G Real Estate contract.